Reclone-org/AccessLabs-Resources/hardware/Shaker/Readme.md

 4. Route and secure all wiring.
 5. Close the enclosure with the top and base covers.
 6. Add the feet.
-7. Run a final low-speed test before regular use.
+7. Run a final low-speed test before regular operation.

 ---

-## I. Operation
+### I. Operation

 1. Power the shaker.
 2. Place the correct adapter on the tray.